-Most interesting wonders of Mozambique
+Most interesting landmarks of Mozambique

 Below are listed the most amazing natural and man made landmarks of Mozambique.